 When I asked my Dadima about what she considers success, her answer was knowing that her children are nourished.
 My Dadima is famous for her panjiri recipe and it was one of the treats she always fed her family.

-I grew up knowing that panjiri is good for new mums.
+I grew up knowing that panjiri is good for new mums after giving birth.
 This is what my grandparents told me and what their parents had told them in India.
 My dadima says that there was an unquestioned trust in the wisdom of elders.

 Dadima’s stories about food reveal so much about our history.
 Her food saw it all-laughter at family gatherings and tears of hardship and struggle.
 Learning cooking from my Dadima has opened up so much of her story and past to me.
 Food has always been the bridge between us.